zenstorm8/php/README.md

 Ai can instantly code you a nice one page app in Rust, which uses something like actix web and other modern things to make a way more secure app.
 Make zero mistake- any well coded Rust app is far superior to any php app.
 Rust or to a lesser degree golang is far superior to php.

 Any php app you see on github will have security issues.
 That is an objective fact.
+This repo will have a bundch of different starter apps- each one will be made to only work on php 8.4.8 +   and each one is considered a STARTER APP, an app to start tinkering with- not the finished app.
+You should use RUST instead of php.
+The whole point of this repo is to see if any very small codebase php apps can be made that are actually somewhat secure and useful.
+Again, and for clarity- Rust apps or golang apps are far superior to php.